 My 1968 leaf collection is a small metal box containing neatly alphabetized index cards.
-This 2017 leaf collection is going to be somewhat random organized, though using the same plants as the 1968 collection.
+This 2017 leaf collection is going to be somewhat randomly organized, though using the same plants as the 1968 collection.
 I've decided to start with the pecan.

 The house I grew up in had to be a lovely place in 1865 when it was brand new.
 When I lived there it was barely holding together.
 But it held together enough to provide a happy home.
 It stood on a high hill north of Windom in an area called Spring Hill.
 In our front yard there was a huge pecan tree.
 The house is long gone, but the pecan tree is still standing majestically.
 That pecan tree was my ally and friend.

 I loved to read, and could spend hours immersed in a good story.
 When I wanted to avoid interruptions and I suspected my Mom had chores in mind, I would climb high in the pecan tree with my book, find a comfortable fork to rest in, and pretend I was out of earshot.
 I was never caught in this gambit, but that probably just means that my mother was indulging me.
 Looking back, I'm sure she had me figured out.